radekdoulik/apkdiff/README.md

       --test-assembly-size-regression=BYTES
                              Check whether any assembly size increased more than BYTES
+      --test-apk-percentage-regression=PERCENT
+                             Check whether the apk size increased by more than PERCENT
+      --test-content-percentage-regression=PERCENT
-  -s, --save-descriptions    Save .[apk|aab]desc description files next to the
-                               package(s) or to the specified path
+                             Check whether any individual file size increased by more than PERCENT -s, --save-descriptions    Save .[apk|aab]desc description files next to the package(s) or to the specified path
       --save-description-1=PATH